Cobertos/dotfiles/README.md

 * **Public** - There are no private keys or licenses in here (they should be created separately)
 * **Console** - Most everything should be geared towards my console environment.
 Large GUI stuff/versioning should be in Dropbox
+* **Portable** - Should be possible to use in multiple environments (at work, at home).
+Requires different configs sometimes...
+* **Linking** - Configs should use symbolic links as much as possible, copying requires more maintenance.
+* **Automatic** - Create a script that outlines installation, for remembering what everything means and to speed up computer setup in the future

 # Tools